grafana/loki/docs/sources/setup/install/helm/reference.md

 		<tr>
 			<td>sidecar.rules.watchMethod</td>
 			<td>string</td>
 			<td>Method to use to detect ConfigMap changes.
-With WATCH the sidecar will do a WATCH requests, with SLEEP it will list all ConfigMaps, then sleep for 60 seconds.</td>
+With WATCH the sidecar will do a WATCH request, with SLEEP it will list all ConfigMaps, then sleep for 60 seconds.</td>
 			<td><pre lang="json">
 "WATCH"
 </pre>